muhammadmanwar/cheaphone/Cheaphone_Plan.md

 ## Overview

 The goal of this project is creating a low-cost, privacy-focused Linux "phone" using modular components and minimal setup.
 The project's future intent is to function out-of-the-box for basic phone use (calls and SMS) while also offering the full power of a Linux computer for advanced users.
 The aim is to maintain ethical sourcing where possible and prioritize accessibility and modularity.
+See the case-models folder for FreeCAD files, to build one yourself.
 ---

 ## Bill of Materials